2023/2024 United Airlines Flights into Bishop/Mammoth Airport (BIH)

 Commercial Passenger Air Service

 Bishop’s Big Backyard just got bigger; Access Death Valley, Yosemite, Mammoth Lakes!
-Currently flights are available seasonally – daily direct flights from Denver and San Francisco from mid-December through March and six day/week flights to San Francisco from mid June through Labor Day.
+Winter direct flights from Denver, Colorado and San Francisco wrapped up in April.
+Flights to San Francisco will resume late June, 2023.
 Service will likely expand to year round flights in the coming years.
 Whether you road trip or fly in, it’s a trip well worth making.

 United Express began service to BIH in December 2021 when they moved commercial flights from Mammoth Lakes/Yosemite Airport to the Bishop Aiport (BIH) located just 2 miles east of downtown Bishop, CA. Fly into Bishop Airport and be climbing, skiing and playing in this Bishop’s Big Backyard in no time!